 Getting to know Sergej Milinkovic-Savic’s personal life will surely help you get a complete picture of him.

 Sergej has a calm personality, unlike his brother, who is more of an extrovert.
 Speaking about his personality, Sergej once said;

 “I am quite calm, while he’s a typical goalie, ah-ha-ha … We do listen to completely different music.
 I love Serbian folk music and he loves rap.
 I like to watch action movies while he likes artistic films and French comedy … ”

-Healthy Eating Habit: Sergej loves simple non-alcoholic wine, eating natural foods that is never frozen or canned.
+Sergej loves simple non-alcoholic wine and eating natural foods that are never frozen or canned.
 He dislikes unhealthy or little-seasoned foods.

 He also dislikes eating out especially having snacks or drinks full of gas.
 The unhealthy eating habit was responsible for ruining the career of English footballer Callum Wilson.

-Love for Tennis: In addition to his family football and basketball trade.
-Sergej is pretty good with tennis too.
+In addition to his family football and basketball trade.
+Sergej is pretty good at tennis too.
 Obviously, you should know who he supports no other person than Novac Djokovic.

 FACT CHECK: Thanks for reading our Sergej Milinkovic-Savic Childhood Story plus Untold Biography Facts.

 At LifeBogger, we strive for accuracy and fairness in our quest to deliver you Serbian Soccer Stories.
 Please stay tuned for more.
 The Life History of Filip Kostic and Nikola Milenkovic will excite you.